Jobs after MBA Finance

 7. Merchant Banking

-One of the great options on the list of jobs after an MBA in finance is merchant banking.
-Merchant bankers are responsible for assisting their clients relating to the subscription of securities.
-Their job generally involves the placement of securities, managing public issues, stock broking, etc.
+One great option on the list of jobs after an MBA in finance is merchant banking.
+Merchant bankers are responsible for assisting their clients with securities subscriptions.
+Their jobs generally involve placing securities, managing public issues, stockbroking, etc.

 Skills Required: